 For bulk capacitance, several electrolytic capacitors (Panasonic HFQ series or Nichicon PL series or Sanyo MV-GX or equivalent) may be needed.
-For surface mount designs, solid tantalum capacitors or Panasonic Speciality Polymer (SP) capacitors can be used.
-Caution must be exercised with regard to the capacitor surge current rating when using the Tantalum capacitors.
-These capacitors must be capable of handling the surge-current at power-up.
+For surface mount designs, solid tantalum capacitors can be used, but caution must be exercised with regard to the capacitor surge current rating.
+These capacitors must be capable of handling the surgecurrent at power-up.
 The TPS series available from AVX, and the 593D series from Sprague are both surge current tested.